kangax/html-minifier/README.md

 | `customAttrSurround`           | Arrays of regex'es that allow to support custom attribute surround expressions (e.g. `<input {{#if value}}checked="checked"{{/if}}>`) | `[ ]` |
 | `customAttrCollapse`           | Regex that specifies custom attribute to strip newlines from (e.g. `/ng\-class/`) | |

+## Special cases

+### Ignoring chunks of markup.

-Chunks of markup can be ignored by wrapping them with `<!-- htmlmin:ignore -->`.
+If you have chunks of markup you would like preserved, you can wrap them `<!-- htmlmin:ignore -->`.

+### Preserving SVG tags

+SVG tags are automatically recognized, and when they are minified, both case-sensitivity and closing-slashes are preserved, regardless of the minification settings used for the rest of the file.

 ## Installation Instructions